jasonjiang9142/AirbnbPricePredictor/README.md

 # Airbnb Price Prediction

+## Project Proposal, Description, and Goals:

+### Project Proposal
+- **Title:** Predicting Airbnb Prices in NYC

+### Project Description
+This project aims to predict Airbnb listing prices in New York City based on various features such as:

+- Location (borough, neighborhood, zip code)
+- Number of bedrooms
+- Number of bathrooms
+- Floor number
+- Type of property
+- Other relevant attributes

+By analyzing a dataset of Airbnb listings, we seek to:

+- Identify key factors influencing price variations.
+- Develop a model capable of making accurate price predictions.

+### Project Goals
+- Develop a machine learning model capable of accurately predicting the price of an Airbnb listing given specific features.
+- Identify the most significant features that influence Airbnb pricing in NYC.
+- Provide insights into pricing strategies for hosts and renters based on location and property characteristics.

 ## How to Build and Run the Code

 This project uses a Makefile to install dependencies, run the model, and generate visualizations.